 First Born children usually have the most attention directed at him/her, even before birth, because the pregnancy was a BIG DEAL.
-More likely than not, hopes and dreams (of multiple generations) are pinned on them, and they are pressured to perform from day one.
+More likely than not, multiple generations pin hopes and dreams on them and pressure them to perform from day one.

 They are their parents’ “guinea pig”, and their parents often overdo and overprotect their first born child.
-They first born child grows up faster and are handed responsibility early.
+The first born child grows up faster.
+Parents hand them responsibility early.

 Some common characteristics: